 The most brilliant Soviet spy of Cold War era.
 Receiver of the Order of the British Empire.

-Kim Philby is to MI6 what Aldrich Ames is to the CIA.
-The only difference is that the Kim Philby phenomenon is much bigger.
-Philby was the biggest mole in the West by the communist bloc.
-He was the pivotal figure of the famous Cambridge Five (ring of Soviet spies).
+Kim Philby was to MI6 what Aldrich Ames was to the CIA.
+Philby was the Communists’ biggest mole in the West, and the pivotal figure of the famous Cambridge Five (a ring of Soviet spies).

-Cambridge Five was a group of (you guessed it) five spies who became communists during their student years at Cambridge University.
+The Cambridge Five was a group of (you guessed it) five spies who became Communists during their student years at Cambridge University.
 All five members worked in the British Secret Services.
-Four of those members have been located, while the fifth one is still a mystery.
-However, one thing is certain, which is that Philby was the central figure of everything.
+Four of those members have been located, while the fifth is still a mystery.
+However, one thing is certain: Philby was the central figure to everything within the group.

-Philby was hired for the secret service by none other than Guy Burgess, a Soviet double agent himself and a member of the Cambridge Five.
+Philby was hired for the secret service by Guy Burgess, a Soviet double agent himself and a member of the Cambridge Five.
 Unlike Aldrich Ames, Philby was a huge success.
-He was working wholeheartedly and he was doing a brilliant job for the British, but all this time he was also transferring information and messages to Soviets, during WWII and during his missions in Austria, Spain, Turkey, USA, Lebanon, and of course, the UK.
+He was working wholeheartedly and doing a brilliant job for the British, but the whole time he was also transferring information and messages to the Soviets, both during WWII and during his missions in Austria, Spain, Turkey, the USA, Lebanon, and of course, the UK.

-He did not do all this for money, women or anything such.
-In fact, his first wife, the love of his life left him because she thought he was sympathetic to ‘tyrant bloodsucking capitalists,’ little knowing how loyal he was to the hammer and sickle.
-He did all this for something he believed in, communism.
+He did not do all this for money, women, or anything like that.
+In fact, his first wife — the love of his life — left him because she thought he was sympathetic to ‘tyrant bloodsucking capitalists,’ unaware of how loyal he was to the hammer and sickle.
+He did all this for something he believed in: Communism.
 Perhaps it is a good thing that he died a year before the demise of his beloved socio-economic system.
-Otherwise, it would have broken his heart, it would have made him feel that all his sacrifices were in vain.
+Otherwise, it would have broken his heart, making him realize that all of his sacrifices were in vain.

 1. Juan Pujol Garcia